ListenLab/Vocoder/README.md

 ![peak-picking time bin window](https://raw.githubusercontent.com/ListenLab/Vocoder/main/images/peak_picking_time_bin_window.png){width="429"}

-This setting allows to determine how often the channels will be compared for the purpose of peak-picking.
+This setting allows the user to determine how often the channels will be compared for the purpose of peak-picking.
 A value of "30" means that the channels will be compared in successive 30-millisecond time windows.
 This is probably about as short as you want to make it, since spoken language rarely contrasts things that are less than 30 ms apart in a meaningful way (although note that important structured and idiosyncratic variation does occur).
 A value of "300" means that everything within a 150ms window will be used to pick channels, and this will have a severely damaging effect on your ability to understand the speech, since everything within that long time window will be blurred.

 #### Analysis Filter Slope